If radon gas is in your home, it's something you want to be aware of - and eradicate - for your family's health and safety.

 There are several proven methods to reduce radon in your home, but the one primarily used is a vent pipe system and fan, which pulls radon from beneath the house and vents it to the outside.

 This system, known as a soil suction radon reduction system, does not require major changes to your home.
 Sealing foundation cracks and other openings makes this kind of system more effective and cost-efficient.

 Similar systems can also be installed in houses with crawl spaces.
-Radon contractors can use other methods that may also work in your home.
-The right system depends on the design of your home and other factors.
+The right system depends on the design of your home.

 If you've tested the air in your home and found a radon problem, and your water comes from a well, have your water tested.
 And it's probably time to consider contacting a radon mitigation professional.

 Visit the Clean Organized Home Store for home radon-testing kits and more safety products to keep your home and family safe.